 Neurons activities encourage active learning and adopt a variety of learning strategies.
 Learners are encouraged to reimagine what they have learnt through instruction and make their own decisions when creating something new.
 This, in turn, develops autonomy and originality.
-Creativity is stimulated through participation as learners produce original "artworks".
-Neurons activities provide the learning strategies to actively learn, and for young people to be responsible for their own development.
+Creativity is stimulated through participation as learners produce original artworks.
+Our activities provide the learning strategies to actively learn, and for young people to be responsible for their own development.

-The "Share” stage of each activity encourages both self and peer-evaluation and analysis, and this in turn leads to further iteration.
+Critical thinking is one of the most important skill sets for all learners.
+The ability to self-reflect and iterate ideas and actions is crucial.
+The “Share” stage of each activity encourages self and peer-evaluation and analysis which leads to further iteration.
 Problem-solving is built into the “Try this” and “What can you do?” stages, as learners are encouraged to tinker, remix and create entirely new, original and personalised outcomes.
 These outcomes cannot be achieved without making “mistakes”, learning from them, and moving on.

 Our existing volunteering and social action programmes are a core part of our organisation’s commitment to support young people.
 As such our Neurons programme will continue to support the theme of nurturing young people’s leadership and social influence skills.

 By definition, the goal is to give children and young people the chance to develop social action, or social influence, skills and experience.
 Through these activities participants develop their own leadership skills.
 A number of the Neurons activities encourage learners to work with others and take a lead on creative projects, or even teach, for example, phrases of movement, to others.
-Young people who are taking part in Arts Awards would also look to develop leadership and influence competencies and this can be achieved through completing certain Neurons activities.
+Young people who are taking part in Arts Award would also look to develop leadership and influence competencies and this can be achieved through completing certain Neurons activities.

 When we think about “systems” and “system thinking”, a Neurons activity may encourage the participant to consider a GarageBand song as a “system” and to break it down in to its component parts.
 These could include “mixers”, “instruments”, “vocals” and “effects”.
 From this understanding the participant will be able to perform an analysis of how to produce a better sounding song or melody.